prettygoodapps/GPTX/gptx-info-site/README.md

 ---

-**Built with ❤️ using Kilo Code standards for production-ready Python applications.**
+**Built with ❤️ using prettygoodapps standards for production-ready Python applications.**